Investor Relations

 (8) Risks of taxation

 TDK has manufacturing bases and sales entities throughout the world, and we conduct a lot of international transactions between group companies.
-We pay close attention to make transaction prices appropriate from the perspective of transfer pricing taxation and customs laws in each applicable country.
-However, due to differences of opinions with tax authorities or customs authorities, we may incur additional tax burden as a result of indication that the transaction prices are inappropriate.
+We pay close attention to ensure that transaction prices are appropriate from the perspective of transfer pricing taxation and customs laws in each applicable country.
+However, due to differences of opinions with tax authorities or customs authorities, we may incur additional tax burden as a result of a determination that transaction prices are inappropriate.
 And, due to the enforcement, introduction, amendment or abolition of tax laws or their interpretations and operations around the world, we may incur an increase of tax burden.

 With respect to deferred tax assets, we have periodically evaluated their collectability according to the prospect of future taxable income and the profit plan to be realizable by tax.
 When the future profit plan cannot be realized, or when the evaluation of collectability is reviewed due to the enforcement, introduction, amendment or abolition of tax laws or their interpretations and operations, corporate income tax costs may increase by reducing the portion that is no longer likely to be collected.